TheMisinformationGame/MisinformationGame/docs/DESIGN.md

 list of all studies that have been uploaded to the system.
 The researchers will then be able to open any study, which will take them to a separate page where they can download the results from participants in the study.
+These results will be formatted as a ZIP archive containing a folder with a CSV file for every participant.

 The admin page will also provide functionality for researchers to upload new studies, and update existing studies.
 This will be